Supercycles, stable supermaps and SUSY Nori motives: de Rham and Hodge cohomology for superschemes and analytic superspaces

 \section{de Rham and Hodge cohomology for superschemes and analytic superspaces}

-In this Section we recall and develop some basics of De Rham and Hodge cohomology in the super setting, including some elements of the cohomology of integral superforms.
-Starting from this section, and troughout the rest of the paper, we assume that superschemes are locally of finite type over a field, usually the complex numbers, and that all morphisms are locally of finite type.
+In this Section we recall and develop some basics of de Rham and Hodge cohomology in the super setting.
+Starting from this Section, and throughout the rest of the paper, we assume that superschemes are locally of finite type over a field, usually the complex numbers, and, as we said in the Introduction, that all morphisms are locally of finite type.